JRohit2k4/learn-python/variables.md

 # 📌 Variables in Python

 Variables store data in memory and hold different types of values.
 They allow us to store, modify, and retrieve data during program execution.
 Python variables do not require explicit declaration; they are dynamically typed.
+(eg. `x = 10` here `x` is a variable that holds data `10` in it.)

 ## 🔹 Theory:
 - **Integer (`int`)** → Whole numbers like `10`.